-My earliest memories are of the landscapes that hung in our home.
+Among my earliest memories are the landscapes that hung in our home.
 These were painted by my great grandfather Charles Harold Davis, an American Impressionist.
-I lay on the floor as a child and gazed up at his pictures, daydreaming about growing up to be an artist too.
+I liked to lie on the floor as a child and look up at his pictures, daydreaming about growing up to be an artist too.
 I wanted to climb around on rocky hillsides and paint what I saw, as he did.
-As I got serious about painting in high school I was inspired by his loose brushwork and subdued pallete.
+As I got serious about painting in high school I was inspired by his loose brushwork and subdued palette.

 I am currently working on a series of paintings about the changeable light and weather of the Northwest coast.